BlazeChron/duel-masters-image-tl-scraper/README.md

 Not affiliated with anyone (wotc, fandom maintainers).
 Just a fan who wants to introduce people who can't read Japanese to the game.

 # What is this
-Gets the images of Duel Masters cards off the Duel Masters Wiki, and pastes the translation as provided as a `.png` file.
+Gets the images of Duel Masters cards off the Duel Masters Wiki, and pastes the translation (of the ability text) as provided as a `.png` file.

 ![this is supposed to be the example image](https://github.com/BlazeChron/duel-masters-image-tl-scraper/blob/master/explain.png)

 Has support for sideways cards.

+❗ Completely forgot to translate name and card type 🤡

-Does not always work, might break depending on the structure of the fandom page.
+❗ Does not always work, might break depending on the structure of the fandom page.
+I only tested on my ooga booga aggro decks in Original format.

-Also the text formatting isn't that good.
+Also it doesn't look that good, sorry 🥀

 # Requirements:
 | Thing    | Reason |